-Many of the seizures reported in the media are from captive lions found with their heads and feet removed35 (most likely to obtain teeth, and carpal/metacarpal bones and claws (Michael t' Sas-Rolfes (University of Oxford)), in. litt., May 2018)).
-According to the Endangered Wildlife Trust, at least 22 captive lions were poached in 2017 (IOL, 2017).
+Many of the seizures reported in the media are from captive lions found with their heads and feet removed40 (most likely to obtain teeth, and carpal/metacarpal bones and claws (Michael t' Sas-Rolfes (University of Oxford)), in. litt., May 2018)).
+According to media reports collected by Animal Defenders International (2018), 60 captive lions and five tigers were poached in South Africa since 2016 plus there were attempts to poach at least five more.
+Reported poaching and poaching attempts increased from 22 lions and tigers (2016), to 27 (2017) and 21 in the first half of 2018.
+Following an investigation, World Animal Protection noted that criminal syndicates were involved in the poaching of captive (and wild) lions in South Africa, who allegedly recruited facility workers (or people living near to reserves) to provide information (Amanda Mayhew (World Animal Protection), in litt., July 2018).

-There is apparently little evidence to suggest that the poaching of captive lions in South Africa and subsequent removal of paws/skulls is for the international trade: several experts believe these are destined for the traditional African medicine ("muthi") markets within South Africa (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018), further research is being conducted on this.
+There is currently little evidence that the poaching of captive lions in South Africa and subsequent removal of paws/skulls is for the international trade: several experts believe these are destined for the traditional African medicine ("muthi") markets within South Africa (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018).
+Others however are concerned that an apparent increase